 Assistant Professor of Sustainable Aquaculture and Coastal Systems

 The Department of Environmental Science & Policy (ESP) in the College of Agricultural & Environmental Sciences at the University of California, Davis is recruiting an Assistant Professor in sustainable aquaculture and coastal systems.
-This is an academic year (9-month), tenure-track Assistant Professor position, based at Bodega Marine Laboratory.
+This is an academic year (9-month), tenure-track Assistant Professor position, resident at Bodega Marine Laboratory (BML).
 Candidates must have a Ph.D. (or equivalent) in biological/physical/engineering sciences.

 The appointee is expected to establish a competitively funded research program to address critical or emerging issues in aquaculture/mariculture as an integral component of coastal systems and sustainable food from the sea.
 The candidate will have conducted conceptually innovative research and may come from one of many different backgrounds, such as aquaculture, ecology or environmental science/engineering - with aquaculture as a component, but not necessarily the exclusive focus of their research program.
 As examples to illustrate the breadth of our search, prior work may have been on sustainable food systems, environmental management (mitigation of impacts), spatial planning, seascape ecology, systems modeling, coastal oceanography, aquaculture-environment interactions, trophic systems, water quality, disease ecology, integrative analysis, or data science.
 We envisage development of an innovative program that links the candidate's research specialty with aquaculture systems science more broadly, including food production, environmental change, or socio-economic context.
 The successful candidate will have demonstrated individual excellence in research as well as the potential to draw a group of colleagues into integrative analyses of sustainable food from the sea that include coastal aquaculture.

 The successful candidate will be expected to teach in undergraduate and graduate programs, and should be committed to mentoring and fostering diversity, equity, and inclusion.
-Teaching will include existing and new courses appropriate to the candidate's area of expertise (e.g., ESP 10: Current Issues in the Environment; a new course in sustainable seafood), with classes split between Bodega Marine Laboratory and the main campus in Davis, including remote teaching options.
+Teaching will include existing or new courses appropriate to the candidate's area of expertise (e.g., ESP 10: Current Issues in the Environment; ESP 110: Principles of Environmental Science; a new course in sustainable seafood), with classes split between Bodega Marine Laboratory and the main campus in Davis, including remote teaching options.
 Undergraduate teaching will be in the Environmental Science and Management (ESM) and the Marine and Coastal Science (MCS) majors.
 Teaching assignments depend on departmental need and a typical load in the department is 2.5 courses per year.
-The successful candidate will also be active in graduate teaching and advising, participating in one or more graduate groups, including the pending Graduate Group in Marine Science, as well as in the diverse coastal and marine graduate-student community within the Coastal and Marine Sciences Institute (CMSI).
+The successful candidate will also be active in graduate teaching and advising, participating in one or more graduate groups, including the pending Graduate Group in Marine Science, as well as the BML graduate-student community and the broader coastal/marine graduate-student community within the Coastal and Marine Sciences Institute (CMSI).

 Participation in and development of public outreach and/or community engagement programs, and departmental and university service is also expected.
 As a catalyst for integrative aquaculture at UC Davis, the successful candidate will likely develop scholarly engagement with aquaculture practitioners and management agencies, Cooperative Extension specialists and advisors, and a variety of other coastal stakeholders.

 The home department is the Department of Environmental Science and Policy (ESP) where this position expands expertise in coastal/marine environmental science and sustainable food from the sea.
-The successful candidate will be based at the Bodega Marine Laboratory (BML), located on the coast 60 miles north of San Francisco (100 miles from Davis).
-It is anticipated that the person hired will develop links with marine ecologists, physiologists, toxicologists, economists, social scientists, environmental engineers and oceanographers at the BML facility as well as in ESP and on the main campus in Davis.
+The successful candidate will be resident at BML, located on the coast 60 miles north of San Francisco (100 miles from Davis).
+It is anticipated that the person hired will develop links with marine ecologists, physiologists, toxicologists, economists, social scientists, environmental engineers, and oceanographers at the BML facility as well as in ESP and on the main campus in Davis.

-This position is part of a hiring initiative at BML, and is being coordinated with two other positions, one in marine ecology, the other in marine/coastal toxicology.
 Resident at BML, the appointee will likely take advantage of BML facilities (e.g., large experimental tanks, field equipment, vessels and expertise) and its location, which offers links to coastal communities and stakeholders.
-This new position is also part of the UC Davis Sustainable Marine Resources Initiative: The Future of Food from the Sea, coordinated by the CMSI.
-This initiative aims to advance our leadership in coastal sustainability and includes two recently hired faculty in resource economics, and quantitative fisheries management.
+This new position is also part of a cluster hire in support of the UC Davis

 UC Davis is the home of the Aggies — go-getters, change makers and problem solvers who make their mark at one of the top public universities in the United States.
 Since we first opened in 1908, we’ve been known for standout academics, sustainability and Aggie Pride as well as valuing the Northern California lifestyle.
 These themes are woven into our 100-plus-year history and our reputation for solving problems related to food, health, the environment and society.Our 5,300-acre campus is in the city of Davis, a vibrant college town of about 68,000 located in Yolo County.
 The state capital is 20 minutes away, and world-class destinations such as the San Francisco Bay Area, Lake Tahoe and the Napa Valley are within a two-hour drive.